-Prenatal Yoga exercises carried out during classes for pregnant women have a positive effect because they can increase the knowledge of pregnant women that their back pain can be overcome by doing physical activities such as prenatal Yoga.
-Prenatal Yoga is also effective and has many benefits for the mother and the womb.
-Exercise supports pregnancy, birth and child care and can be done during childbirth.
-One of the sports during pregnancy is Yoga [28].
-In addition, prenatal Yoga has the benefit of increasing comfort in the delivery process.
-Practicing Yoga includes physical posture exercises, breathing techniques and meditation.
-Apart from that, prenatal Yoga is also beneficial for increasing the baby's birth weight and reducing complications in childbirth.
-Other benefits of prenatal Yoga are maintaining the emotional and physical health of pregnant women, reducing the pain felt in pregnant women, increasing muscle strength, and increasing energy storage and flexibility of the body [29].
+Prenatal yoga exercises carried out during classes for pregnant women have a positive effect because they can increase the knowledge of pregnant women that their back pain can be overcome by doing physical activities such as prenatal yoga.
+Prenatal yoga is also effective and has many benefits for the mother and the womb.
+Exercise supports pregnancy, birth, and child care and can be done during childbirth.
+One of the sports of pregnancy is yoga [28].
+In addition, prenatal yoga can increase comfort in the delivery process.
+Practicing yoga includes physical posture exercises, breathing techniques, and meditation.
+Apart from that, prenatal yoga is also beneficial for increasing the baby's birth weight and reducing complications in childbirth.
+Other benefits of prenatal yoga are maintaining the emotional and physical health of pregnant women, reducing the pain felt in pregnant women, increasing muscle strength, and increasing energy storage and flexibility of the body [29].